SAN FRANCISCO ●Attractions●Performing Arts

 San Francisco Gay Men’s Chorus Formed on the night Mayor George Moscone and Supervisor Harvey Milk were slain at City Hall in 1978, this group now has more than 200 singers and performs internationally.

 SFJAZZ Center 201 Franklin St./Fell St., Hayes Valley.
 When designing this new jazz venue, careful thought was put into giving it the stature of a concert hall but with the informality of a club.
 Sight lines are excellent, sound is tonally balanced, and seats are comfortable (their arms have a drink holder).
 Featuring a kind of corrugated aluminum look in greys and blacks, the room gives off a cool vibe.
+This is the first free-standing building for jazz in the U.S.

 San Francisco Opera 301 Van Ness Ave./Grove St., in War Memorial Opera House, Civic Center.
 This is the nation’s second-oldest opera company (the oldest being the Met in NYC).
+The room has excellent acoustics, with the upper balconies reputed to be the best spot.

 San Francisco Symphony 201 Van Ness Ave./Grove St., in Davies Symphony Hall, Civic Center.
 In addition to classic programs, the symphony presents special “Music for Families” www.sfskids.com. concerts designed to introduce children to classical music, and a July “Summer in the City” concert series that showcases classical favorites as well as Broadway and popular music.